Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

+We then use these explanations to quantify the global attribution of predictor groups by estimating the norms $\beta^{\cP}_j(f_k,\vhat^{\ME}):=\|\varphi^{\cP}_{S_j}(X;f_k,\vhat^{\ME})\|_{L^2(\P)}$, $j \in M$, which are depicted in Figure \ref{fig::ex1_quant_expl_group} and recorded in Table \ref{table::exp1_norms}.
+These values indicate that grouping by dependencies yields (on average) similar group explanations regardless of the functional representation.

-To quantify the difference between quotient explanations, we estimate the $L^2$-distance between marginal quotient explanations which gives $\big\{\|\varphi_j(X,\fhat_1-\fhat_2,\hat{v}^{\ME,\cP})\|_{L^2(\PP)}\big\}_{j \in M}\approx (0.052, 0.49)$.
-Figure \ref{fig::ex1_quant_expl_group} compares these distances with those of the models given in \eqref{ex1_shap_diff}.
-As a result of grouping by dependencies, these distances are approximately twice smaller than the distances between the models.
-Thus, the bound in \eqref{shapboundex1} is satisfied since the marginal and conditional explanations coincide, leading to increased stability in $L^2(P_X)$.
-Compared to the individual explanations, the distance between marginal quotient explanations is four times smaller, which is significant.
+To assess the level of the instabilities in quotient explanations, we quantify the difference between quotient explanations and compare it with that of between the models.
+The $L^2$-distance between marginal quotient explanations is given by $\beta^{\cP}(f_1-f_2,\vhat^{\ME})=(\beta^{\cP}_1,\beta^{\cP}_2)(f_1-f_2,\vhat^{\ME})\approx (0.052, 0.049)$.
+Figure \ref{fig::ex1_quant_expl_group2} compares these distances with those of the models given in \eqref{ex1_shap_diff_}.
+As a result of grouping by dependencies, these distances are approximately twice smaller than the distances between the models, unlike the global attributions $\beta_i(f_1-f_2,\vhat^{\ME})$ of individual explanations; for comparison see Table \ref{table::exp1_norms}.
+Moreover, the total distance between quotient marginal explanations $|\beta^{\cP}(f_1-f_2,\vhat^{\ME})|=0.071$ is strictly smaller than the $L^2(P_X)$-distance between models.
+Thus, due to grouping, the unit bound in \eqref{effvalbound} is satisfied leading to increased stability in $L^2(P_X)$.
 Finally, the splitting of explanations across dependent predictors does not occur anymore, as was seen in the GBM model.